-Probably the second most frequently-asked question: How much is a small business marketing program going to cost?
+Probably the second most frequently-asked question we get: How much is a marketing program going to cost?
 Well, that depends on a lot of things.

-Primarily, our fee structure depends on the underlying business issue the marketing plan is designed to address - the BUSINESS STRATEGY.
+Primarily, our fees are calculated on the underlying business issue the marketing plan is designed to address - the BUSINESS STRATEGY.

-To give you an idea of our fees we need to know about your business.
+In order to give you an idea of our fees, we first need to know about your business.
 What you’re selling, to whom, for how much.
 We need to know what your current marketing plan looks like, how much you’re currently spending, and what return you’re getting on that investment.

-We also need to know what your longer-term goals are for the business.
-Are you looking to grow X% by this time next year?
-Is the plan to sell your business and for you to retire on the proceeds?
+We need to know what your longer-term goals are for the business.
+Are you looking to grow sales by X% by this time next year?
+How will your distribution channels evolve in the future?
+Is the ultimate plan to sell your business and retire on the proceeds?
 The more information we have, the better.

-We believe any marketing action - regardless of size - should exist as a way to help solve a particular business problem.
+We believe any marketing action - regardless of size or cost - should exist as a way to help solve a particular business problem.

 1. Discovery and Diagnosis

 We need to understand your market - everything starts and end with the customer, right?